dreamworkerln/projcreator/readme.md

 Usage:
-in terminal run projcreator then enter group.id and artifact.id and you will have created you project(named as ) in current directory like maven maven-archetype-quickstart with some fixes and new maven dependencies.
+in terminal run projcreator then enter group.id and artifact.id and you will have created you project dir(named as artifact.id) in current directory like maven maven-archetype-quickstart with some fixes and new maven dependencies.